Student Support Groups

 - Developing your child’s Individual Education Plan

-- Developing other plans to support your child’s behavior, personal care or medical needs
+- Developing other plans to support your child’s behaviour, personal care or medical needs

 - Communicating your child’s plans to teachers and staff